 Ok, so now you know the answer to “what are air plants?”, you have some great air plant display ideas, and you know where to buy air plants.
 So, what are you waiting for?

 We think you will also want to check out our posts on Indoor Vertical Garden Planters and Indoor Plant Shelf Ideas.
-Also, you may be interested in Growing Seeds Indoors is Easy or Top Garden Seed Catalogs on our sister site ‘TheGardenGlove.com’.
+Also, you may be interested in Growing Seeds Indoors is Easy, Winter Plants for Pots or Top Garden Seed Catalogs on our sister site ‘TheGardenGlove.com’.